21musie/alx-interview/README.md

-# alx-interview
-alx interview questions repo
+this is alx project for 0x02-minimum_operations